simplesoft-pt/SimpleSoft.Extensions.DependencyInjection/README.md

     public interface IFacebookProvider : IProvider { }

     public interface IGoogleProvider : IProvider { }

-    [Service(ServiceLifetime.Transient)]
+    //	will be added as a transient service for IGoogleProvider and IProvider [Service(ServiceLifetime.Transient)]
     public class GoogleProvider : Provider, IGoogleProvider
     {